trufflesuite/trufflesuite.com/src/docs/truffle/how-to/use-the-truffle-dashboard.md

 ### Using Truffle Dashboard with the Hardhat plugin

 The plugin brings the complete Truffle Dashboard experience, including decoded transaction information, to your Hardhat projects.
 See the [Installation](https://github.com/trufflesuite/truffle/tree/develop/packages/dashboard-hardhat-plugin#installation) steps to get it setup for your project.
-It extends `npx hardhat compile` by sending the compiled artifacts to Truffle Dashboard, enabling seemless integrate with your existing workflow.
+It extends `hardhat compile` by sending the compiled artifacts to Truffle Dashboard, enabling seamless integration with your existing workflow.

 When using the Truffle Dashboard with Hardhat, you need to create a network configuration inside your `hardhat.config.js` file that specifies the Truffle Dashboard's RPC URL.